nosovicki/gog/README.md

 The initial idea was to add polynotational semantics to arc as a patch.
 Unfortunately, it broke some of the arc's semantics.
-Additionally, GOG's adverbial syntax considerably differs from arc.
+Additionally, GOG's adverbal syntax considerably differs from arc.

+As a result, GOG has data types and features of a lisp: macros, symbols, etc.
+See ARC

 # Backward compatibility